Analysis | Why Are Disney and Comcast Battling Over Fox and Sky?: QuickTake

 To contact the reporters on this story: Joe Mayes in London at jmayes9@bloomberg.net;Gerry Smith in New York at gsmith233@bloomberg.net

-To contact the editors responsible for this story: Rebecca Penty at rpenty@bloomberg.net, Kim Robert McLaughlin, Paula Dwyer
+To contact the editors responsible for this story: Rebecca Penty at rpenty@bloomberg.net, Paula Dwyer, Kevin Miller

 ©2018 Bloomberg L.P.